ddugan23/ddugan23.github.io/_pages/about.md

 ---

 ![Squamish, British Columbia](/images/Squamish.jpg){: .align-right width="300px"}
 Welcome to my page!
-I am a dynamic professional with a rich background in CRM management, public speaking, and creative problem-solving.
-Most notably, at The Data Storytellers, I spearheaded a complex CRM transition from Pipedrive to HubSpot, mastering automation workflows and data management, and skillfully navigated website DNS challenges during pivotal website migrations.
+I am a professional distinguished by expertise in Customer Relationship Management (CRM) systems, public speaking, and creative problem-solving.
+During my time at The Data Storytellers, I spearheaded a complex CRM transition from Pipedrive to HubSpot, mastering automation workflows and data management, and skillfully navigated website DNS challenges during pivotal website migrations.

 My journey also includes a stint as a Game Master at i-Exit Escape Rooms, where I developed my skills in relationship building and multitasking, managing multiple interactive experiences simultaneously.
 This role significantly enhanced my public speaking abilities, often engaging with groups as large as 30.